MarkoLeskovar/BVH-Tree/README.md

 ## Features

-- Lightweight, fast, and easy to understand bvhtree class to be used in Python.
+- Lightweight, fast, and easy to understand `bvh` class to be used in Python.
 - Backend written in C++ with multiprocessing support via [OpenMP](https://www.openmp.org/).
 - Interactive visualization via [PyVista](https://docs.pyvista.org/).

 ## Project structure

-- [´bvhtree´](src/bvhtree) - Main module for BVH-Tree.
+- [´bvhtree´](src/bvh) - Main module for BVH-Tree.
 - [´examples´](examples) - Scripts which serve as examples on how to use `BVH-Tree`.